Liverpool dockers' dispute (1995–1998): Background

 As dockers retired, their jobs were typically replaced by sub-contracted workers under different working conditions, typically with Torside Limited.
-Between 1989–1992, around 80% of dockers left the industry, while the number of employees between 1989–1995 fell by over half, from 1,100 to 500.
+Between 1989 and 1992, around 80% of dockers left the industry, while the number of employees between 1989 and 1995 fell by over half, from 1,100 to 500.
 Although docker numbers decreased, the volumes handled by the port were increasing, from around 20 million tonnes in 1988 to over 30 million tonnes in 1997.
 The number of Liverpool dockers employed during the 1960s was 12,000, yet this had dropped to 6,000 by 1980.
 Workers wanting to enter the dock trade, often the sons of established dockers, had to do so via sub-contracted firms due to the lack of jobs available.
 The conditions of these jobs would ultimately create the conditions that resulted in the dispute.

 In 1993, Mersey Docks worked towards imposing harsher employment contracts, including more working hours that required dockers to be available "at any time", knowing it would be rejected by the dockers and their union alike.
 To ensure dockers accepted the revised contracts, Mersey Docks advertised new jobs locally, receiving thousands of applications and interviewing many, yet no single individual was employed on a permanent basis.
 In a state of confusion and apprehension, dockers accepted the new contracts, despite initially rejecting them outright.
 From this period through to the start of the dispute, individual dock workers were harassed and intimidated for various reasons and by 1995, 170 faced disciplinary proceedings.
 Many of the dockers felt their lives were restricted by the unstructured working hours, which may have involved little-to-no notice requirement to work during the night.
 Surveys of the time showed that the new procedures were taking their toll on the workforce and affecting morale, while over 85% were concerned about the longer working hours.
 Of those surveyed, over half felt that standards of health and safety were severely compromised, as rates of accidents increased.